aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/symbology-generation-specifics/pdf417-barcodes/_index.md

 <p align="center"><img src="pdf417readerinitialization.png"></p>

-### *Code128* Emulation
+### *Code 128* Emulation
-To indicate that hardware readers must emulate the considered *Micro PDF417* barcode as the data recognized using a *Code128* barcode, the [*Code128Emulation*](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/pdf417parameters/properties/code128emulation) field needs to be initialized as demonstrated in the code snippet below.
+To indicate that hardware readers must emulate the considered *Micro PDF417* barcode as the data recognized using a *Code 128* barcode, the [*Code128Emulation*](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/pdf417parameters/properties/code128emulation) field needs to be initialized as demonstrated in the code snippet below.

 {{< highlight csharp>}}
             BarcodeGenerator gen = new BarcodeGenerator(EncodeTypes.Pdf417, "Aspose");